 The academic programs at University College cover just about every topic: marketing, East Asian studies, investigative forensics, finance, and nursing to name a few.
 The school offers bachelor's degrees, master's degrees, and doctoral degrees as well.

 The Presbyterian-affiliated University of Pikeville operates as a private liberal arts university in Pikeville, Kentucky.
 With just over 2,000 undergraduate and graduate students, the university maintains a 100% acceptance rate.
-Nearly all freshmen receive financial aid, and all Kentucky residents qualify for the Pikeville Promise scholarship program.
+Nearly all freshmen receive financial aid.

 In addition to the College of Arts & Science, students may enroll at Pikeville's business and education schools.
 Pikeville also runs several programs within the fields of health science.
 The Elliott School of Nursing, Kentucky College of Osteopathic Medicine, and the Kentucky College of Optometry all train students to go into medicine or nursing.
 The school offers four graduate programs: an MBA, a teacher leader master of arts in education, a doctor of osteopathic medicine, and a doctor of optometry.